yjw1029/yjw1029.github.io/_posts/2023-10-13-reverse-alignment.md

 venue: "ACL 2024 Findings"
 paper: https://openreview.net/pdf?id=NIouO0C0ex
 ---
-We systematically evaluate the robustness of LLMs to indirect prompt injection attacks and propose several defense techniques to mitigate the risks.
+We reveal the vulnerabilities of large language models (LLMs) to reverse alignment attacks and introduce reverse supervised fine-tuning (RSFT) and reverse preference optimization (RPO) as efficient attack methods.
+Our research underscores the limitations of current value alignment methods and emphasizes the need for robust solutions to counteract malicious fine-tuning.